Introduction

 A. Program Objective

-The objective of the University of Washington Paramedic Training Program is to train non-physicians in the principles of evaluation and resuscitation of the critically ill or injured patient.
+The objective of Medic One Paramedic Training at Harborview is to train non-physicians in the principles of evaluation and resuscitation of the critically ill or injured patient.
 The educational goals of the paramedic student will be to attain advanced knowledge and experience in the evaluation of acute medical emergencies and the psychomotor skills necessary to accomplish this task.

 B. Admission Requirements

-The Paramedic Training Program is sponsored by the University of Washington and is an extension of the King County Medic One system.
+Medic One Paramedic Training at Harborview is sponsored by the University of Washington and is an extension of the King County Medic One system.
 The five (5) King County Advanced Life Support agencies have priority admission into our program.
 The number of open student positions is currently capped at 24 students per year.
 Outside King County agencies will be granted admission on a case-by-case basis in consultation with the University and the sending agency.

 Individual Program Requirements: